 Unripe fruits are highly valued for making vegetables and pickles either alone or in combination with others.
 It is very important to harvest the fruit with consideration of fruit size, rind colour, softness, ease of cutting with blade and seed and pulp colour (Meghwal, 2002).
 The unripe fruits are astringent due to tannins and other phenolic compounds.
-Astringency is removed by keeping kair in 4-5% saline solution for about a week with occasional replacement of saline water.
+Astringency is removed by keeping kair in 4-5% saline solution for about a week with Trends in Arid Zone Research in India occasional replacement of saline water.
 After removing astringency, it is used for making vegetable curry, pickle or mixed with other dry vegetables to prepare panchkuta mixture vegetable (Meghwal and Tewari, 2002).
 The sweetened fruit can be blanched, sun dried and packed suitably for long term storage and marketing.